Elizabeth Watkins, PhD

 My second book, The Estrogen Elixir: A History of Hormone Replacement Therapy in America (Johns Hopkins, 2007), told the story of the rise and fall, and rise again and fall again of estrogen and its promise to forestall the diseases of aging and to maintain youthfulness in women.
 Three themes guided my explanation of the development, spread, and shifting fortunes of hormone replacement therapy in America: 1) the authority of medical science in American life and how the relationship between science and society shaped the dissemination and reception of HRT, 2) the significance of the medicalization of menopause and aging as estrogen fell in and out of favor, and 3) the cultural context of changing expectations and roles for older women in American society.
 This work was supported by an NEH Summer Stipend, an ACOG/Ortho-McNeil Fellowship in the History of American Obstetrics and Gynecology, a National Academy of Education/Spencer Foundation Postdoctoral Fellowship, and a three-year G13 Publication Grant from NIH/NLM.

-I am currently working on a medical and cultural history of male menopause.
-This study fits into contemporary efforts to expand gender studies to include men’s experiences along with those of women.
+I have published three articles on the medical and cultural history of male menopause.
+These works fit into contemporary efforts to expand gender studies to include men's experiences along with those of women.
 By exploring the differential reductionism of hormones and aging bodies according to gender, I hope to contribute to a more nuanced understanding of the role of gender in the history of medicine.
-I have published two journal articles on this topic so far.
-The first described how the topic of male menopause occupied space on the medical radar screen from the late 1930s through the mid-1950s, then virtually disappeared for the next four decades, but was covered in the popular press from the mid-1950s through the mid-1990s in spite of its contemporary absence from the medical literature.
+The first article described how the topic of male menopause occupied space on the medical radar screen from the late 1930s through the mid-1950s, then virtually disappeared for the next four decades, but was covered in the popular press from the mid-1950s through the mid-1990s in spite of its contemporary absence from the medical literature.
 I argued that male menopause became medicalized not by the driving forces of academic researchers and influential clinicians, but instead by a model perpetuated by laypeople and medical popularizers.
 The second addressed the question of why male menopause vanished from medical discourse in the 1950s and looked to both medical fashion and cultural conceptions of masculinity and aging to explain changes in the framing of this condition.
-This project has been supported by a UC President’s Research Fellowship in the Humanities in 2007-08 and is currently supported by an NEH Faculty Fellowship in 2010-11.
+The third looked at the reframing of the concept of male menopause in the 1990s and 2000s as andropause, then androgen deficiency in the aging male, then late-onset hypogonadism, and most recently low T. This shift is discussed in the context of two evolving trends: a changing conception of masculinity, particularly with respect to health and aging, and a reductionism in medicine that based the diagnosis of disease on quantitative measures.
+This project has been supported by a UC President's Research Fellowship in the Humanities in 2007-08 and an NEH Faculty Fellowship in 2010-11.

 3. Information about pharmaceuticals